 Biodiversity and nature conservation

-Our parks are home to a number of important plants and animals including bats, house sparrows and Britain’s rarest native tree, the black poplar.
-All of these species are recognised and work is being done across London to help protect them.
+Our parks are home to many important plants and animals including bats, house sparrows and Britain’s rarest native tree, the black poplar.
+All these species are recognised and work is being done across London to help protect them.

 Bees and beekeeping